Skip to content

 Notes

-• Uvent must exist for the lifetime of scheduled coroutines.
+• Uvent must outlive all scheduled coroutines.